Civil Rights Committee of KLSCAH is a ADPAN member

 今天1月19日,是杨伟光的24岁生日。想要献上生日祝福和寄语給杨伟光

-的朋友,请传到:2ndchance4yong@gmail.com,并注明是否授权刊登,我们将张贴在本会的“SAVE VUI KONG 给杨伟光第二次机会”(http://2ndchance4yong.wordpress.com)网站,同时也将转寄给他的律师拉维(M.Ravi),送到杨伟光手中。
+的朋友,请传到:2ndchance4yong@gmail.com,并注明是否授权刊登,我们将张贴在本会的“SAVE VUI KONG 给杨伟光第二次机会”(https://2ndchance4yong.wordpress.com)网站,同时也将转寄给他的律师拉维(M.Ravi),送到杨伟光手中。

 来自沙巴的杨伟光,在2008年因为运送47克海洛英到新加坡而被判死刑,经过多年上诉,都失败告终。杨伟光来自破碎家庭,年少无知犯法,引起马新社会关注,热烈响应本会于2010年发起的“给生命第二次机会”醒觉运动,签名连署求情书。